Donate

 The Village at Pine Tree Park is part of a province-wide housing first initiative.
 This approach (1) keeps people alive so they can address challenges – like addiction – that can take time and treatment and long-term counselling to address, and (2) provides people with a safe foundation on which they can build.

 In 2023, the provincial government purchased 200 single-unit shelters from the U.S.-based company, Pallet in response to growing homelessness across the province.
-The Village at Pine Tree Park opened in October, 2024 and is one of six shelter villages across Nova Scotia.
+The Village at Pine Tree Park opened in the fall of 2024 and is one of six shelter villages across Nova Scotia.

-In the CBRM, the number of people experiencing homelessness — those sleeping in cars, tents, abandoned buildings and other unsafe conditions — has increased by more than 75 percent since 2021, while the number people at risk of homelessness has doubled in that time.
+In the Cape Breton Regional Municipality, the number of people experiencing homelessness — those sleeping in cars, tents, abandoned buildings and other unsafe conditions — has increased by more than 75 percent since 2021, while the number of people at risk of homelessness has doubled in that time.

 The Village at Pine Tree Park is operated by New Dawn and the Ally Centre and funded by the provincial government.
 Learn more about the role of shelter villages in the province’s Action on Homelessness.